Avesta: Time and place of composition

-The Avestan texts are grouped into two distinct layers; Old Avestan and Young Avestan, which belong to two different chronological strata.
+The Avestan texts are grouped into two distinct layers: Old Avestan and Young Avestan, which belong to two different chronological strata.
 Regarding the Old Avestan material, scholars consider a time frame for its creation between 1500 and 900 BCE to be possible, with a date close to 1000 BCE being considered likely by many.
 There are no geographical references in the Old Avestan texts, which makes it impossible to specify where they were composed.

-The Young Avestan texts, which form the majority of the extant Avesta, originated in a later stage of the Avestan period separated from the Old Avestan time by several centuries.
-Scholars assume that this phase corresponds to a long time frame possibly lasting from 900 to 400 BCE.
+The Young Avestan texts, which form the majority of the extant Avesta, originated in a later stage of the Avestan period, separated from Old Avestan by several centuries.
+Scholars assume that this phase corresponds to a long time frame, possibly lasting from 900 to 400 BCE.
 In contrast to the Old Avestan texts, the Young Avestan parts contain a number of geographical references.
 As a result, there is a consensus that at least these texts were composed in the eastern portion of Greater Iran.

 Some texts in the Avestan corpus, like the Vendidad or the Vishtasp Sast, show pronounced grammatical deficiencies.
 They seem to consist of proper Avestan phrases, which appear to have been pieced together by people who no longer had an active command of Avestan.
 This indicates that these texts were redacted from earlier, now lost sources, after Avestan ceased to be a spoken language.

 Oral transmission

-The Old Avestan texts must have crystallized early on, meaning their transmission became fixed.
-During their long history, the Gathic texts seem to have been transmitted with the highest accuracy.
+The Old Avestan texts must have crystallized early, meaning their transmission became fixed.
+Over their long history, the Gathic texts seem to have been transmitted with the highest accuracy.
 While the Old Avestan material was handed down as a fixed liturgical corpus, the Young Avestan texts appear to have been transmitted for some time in an oral tradition which was still fluid.
 This means they were composed partly afresh with each generation of poet-priests, sometimes with the addition of new material.

 At some time, however, this fluid phase must have stopped completely and the process of transmission of the Young Avestan texts became fixed similar to the Old Avestan material.
 This second crystallization must still have taken place during the Old Iranian period, as Young Avestan does not show any characteristics of Middle Iranian.
 The subsequent transmission took largely place in Western Iran as evidenced by alterations introduced by native Persian speakers.
 Scholars like Skjærvø and Kreyenbroek correlate this second crystallization with the adoption of Zoroastrianism by the Achaemenids.
 As a result, Persian- and Median-speaking priests would have become the primary group to transmit these texts.
 Having no longer an active command of Avestan, they may have decided to preserve both Old and Young Avestan texts as faithfully as possible.